Page Limit & Font Enforcement

 Structural Parsing & Section Delineation

-Programmatic enforcement begins with reliable document extraction and structural parsing.
-Python pipelines typically leverage libraries such as pdfplumber, PyMuPDF, or python-docx to extract text blocks, font dictionaries, and page boundaries.
-However, raw extraction is insufficient for federal grant compliance.
+Raw extraction is insufficient, however.
 Agencies explicitly differentiate between countable narrative pages and exempt sections such as references, data management plans, and biosketches.
-This distinction requires precise Required Section Mapping to isolate countable content from exempt material.
-Without accurate section delineation, automated counters will either overcount exempt pages or undercount narrative content — both of which compromise submission readiness and force unnecessary manual audits.
+Precise Required Section Mapping is required to isolate countable content from exempt material.
+Without accurate section delineation, automated counters will overcount exempt pages or undercount narrative content.

 import pdfplumber